academic-storage/CoReBM/readme.md

 ### 3. Dataset Preparation

 We have two forms of data: raw data and usable datasets.
-The raw data consists of entries crawled from a website, while the usable datasets are derived from the raw data and processed into a format that can be used by the proposed method.
+The raw data consists of entries crawled from **Gerrit**, while the usable datasets are derived from the raw data and processed into a format that can be used by the proposed method.
 Both of them can be downloaded from shared link.

 #### 3.1 Raw Data
 Due to GitHub's limitations, we have not yet uploaded the raw data to the repository.
 Please download the dataset here: [https://drive.google.com](https://drive.google.com/file/d/11JfeGkVqb4M3zKSJEWSw3iZ9bFIqWyrJ/view?usp=sharing)